timeplus-io/docs/docs/viz.md

 As a new feature, you can add filters in dashboards.
 Here is an example if you want to list speeding vehicles.

-First, in the query page, to run a SQL with a fixed condition,e.g.
+First, in the query page, to run a SQL with a fixed condition, e.g.

 ```sql
 select * from car_live_data where speed > 80